enkidevs/curriculum/General/Data Structures and Algorithms/sieve-of-eratosthenes.md

 ```
 The unmarked values left are all the prime numbers smaller than *n*.

-You can reduce the memory used to store the values by using a boolean array of *length n* - "marking" a number becomes changing the boolean value at that specific index to *true*.
+When implementing the algorithm, you can reduce the memory used to store the values by using a boolean array of *length n* - "marking" a number becomes changing the boolean value at that specific index to *true*.
 ---
 ## Practice

-What is the space required by the algorithm?
+What is the algorithm's size complexity when it is used with an array?

 ???